-Kickball is known to have a small number of pieces of required equipment, but there are somethings necessary to play the game.
+Kickball is known to have a small amount of required equipment, but there are some pieces of equipment required to play the game.
 The game ball is usually red and 10 inches in diameter.
-The bases are pieces of rubber, the bases being square shaped and home plate having five sides.
-The pitching rubber is usually made of rubber as well and is rectangular shaped.
-A safe area to play, these materials and legs ready to kick are all you need to play.
+The bases are pieces of rubber; with the three main bases are square-shaped and home plate has five sides.
+The pitching rubber is usually made of rubber as well and is rectangular.
+A safe area to play, these materials, and legs that are ready to kick are all you need to play.

-There's no real formal dress code for kickball, but most times like to look uniform by wearing matching jerseys or the same color.
-Most players keep it simple with basic athletic wear: athletic shorts, a t-shirt or jersey and sneakers.
+There is no real formal dress code for kickball, but many players like to look united by wearing matching jerseys or outfits that are the same color.
+Most players keep it simple with basic athletic wear, such as athletic shorts, a T-shirt or jersey, and sneakers.

 Fouls and Penalties

-Interferences in Kickball occur when one player disrupts another from making a play.
-Fielder's or defensive interference is when players in the field get in the way of the runner and prevent him from running around the bases.
-The referee will allow the runner to take the base he was running toward in this instance.
-A baserunner's interference is when a runner gets in the way of a fielder trying to field the ball.
+Interferences in kickball occur when one player disrupts another from making a play.
+Fielder’s or defensive interference is when players in the field get in the way of the runner and prevent them from running around the bases.
+The referee will allow the runner to take the base they were running toward in this instance.
+Meanwhile, base runner's interference is when a runner gets in the way of a fielder trying to field the ball.
 In this case, the referee will call that runner out.
-A kicker's interference is when a kicker stops the ball before it can be called a ball or strike, the referee will call this player out.
+A kicker's interference is when a kicker stops the ball before it can be called a ball or strike.
+The referee will call this player out.

 Scoring and Winning

 Once a kicker kicks the ball, the next step is to run to first base.
-If his kick isn't caught and if he isn't tagged out, he is called safe at the base where he stops.
-Once the kick is made, he becomes a baserunner.
-As his teammates continue play by kicking, he tries to advance around the bases until he reaches home plate.
-Only by making it to home plate can a player score a point, also known as a run, for his team.
+If their kick isn't caught and if they aren’t tagged out, they are called safe at the base where they stop.
+Once the kick is made, they become a baserunner.
+As their teammates continue to play by kicking, they try to advance around the bases until they reach home plate.
+Only by making it to home plate can a player score a point, also known as a run, for their team.

-Each player that reaches home plate earns his team one point, these runs are added up and the team with the higher number of runs wins the game.
+Each player that reaches home plate earns their team one point.
+These runs are added up, and the team with the higher number of runs wins the game.

-- Kickball games are typically four or five innings or 30 minute
+- Kickball games are typically four or five innings long.

 - Play begins when the pitcher rolls the ball and ends when the pitcher regains possession of the ball before the next pitch.